hlad-2317/Code4Cause/README.md

-#  X-Mail - Phishing Detector
+#  X-Mail - Phishing Detectors

 ## What It Does !!!